PercyLeeMaxWell/ReconstructedTWS/README.md

-# Descriptions for Dataset applied as Supporting Information for peer review purposes only
+# Descriptions for Dataset and scripts applied as Supporting Information for peer review purposes only

 Here we provide:
 1. The principal components (PCs) and independent components (ICs) derived from groundwater levels during 200501-201812 as well as their spatial weights in the North China Plain (NCP) via the principal component analysis (PCA) and independent component analysis (ICA).